espressif/esp-at/docs/en/AT_Command_Set/index.rst

    * - +IPD
      - ESP-AT received the data from the network
    * - SEND Canceled
-     - Cancel to send in transparent transmission
+     - Cancel to send in :ref:`Wi-Fi passthrough mode <cmd-SEND>`
    * - Have ``<xxx>`` Connections
      - Has reached the maximum connection counts for server
    * - +QUITT
-     - ESP-AT quits from the transparent transmission mode
+     - ESP-AT quits from the Wi-Fi passthrough mode
    * - NO CERT FOUND
-     - No a valid device certificate found in custom partition
+     - No valid device certificate found in custom partition
    * - NO PRVT_KEY FOUND
-     - No a valid private key found in custom partition
+     - No valid private key found in custom partition
    * - NO CA FOUND
-     - No a valid CA certificate found in custom partition
+     - No valid CA certificate found in custom partition
    * - +MQTTCONNECTED
      - MQTT connected to the broker
    * - +MQTTDISCONNECTED